dlab-berkeley/python-berkeley/pages/pythoncommunity.md

 ### Learn Python Working Group
 You are on our page!
 We meet weekly at the D-Lab.
-This is for novices.
+We hold informal weekly meetings teaching and learning about different topics in the Python programming language, especially for social science, data science, and visualization.
+You can [subscribe to our mailing list here](https://calmail.berkeley.edu/manage/list/listinfo/learnpython@lists.berkeley.edu).

 ### py4science
 The py4science mailing list is still functional.
-[Subscribe here!](https://calmail.berkeley.edu/manage/list/listinfo/py4science@lists.berkeley.edu) This is a general campus discussion list for Python.
+This is a general campus discussion and announcement list for Python.
+[Subscribe here!](https://calmail.berkeley.edu/manage/list/listinfo/py4science@lists.berkeley.edu)

 ### Data Science Resource List
 [This is a listing of data science groups](http://marwahaha.github.io/datamap/support) at UC Berkeley, where you can get help.